-In order to improve coordination and management of future growth and development in the region, planning and decision-making processes between local and State jurisdictions needs to be enhanced.

-The Regional Commission is available and will, to the extent practical, provide the expertise necessary to inform policy makers of possible deficiencies or inadequacies in existing State laws on programs affecting land use and development in this region.
+In order to improve coordination and management of future growth and development in the Region, planning and decision-making processes between local and state jurisdictions need to be enhanced.
+TRORC is available and will, to the extent practical, provide the expertise necessary to inform policy makers of possible deficiencies or inadequacies in existing state laws on programs affecting land use and development in this Region.